-house, when we saw the soldiers come and take Papa.
-Our neighbours told us they killed sick and she cried and begged mortar in the chest so I could repel bullets.
-They cut me with a sister.
-Before we crossed the river, they refused to let my big sister we had to leave her behind in the a couple of days later we found her at the market.
-She had gone crazy and she was dead. and pineapples if we could find Raphael, II
+"We were in Tshikapa, at the house, when we saw the soldiers come and take Papa.
+Our neighbours told us they killed him.
+The next day, the soldiers came for my mum, but she was sick and she cried and begged the soldiers and they let her go.
+When we got here, my friends brought me to the tshiota to be washed.
+They said it was for my own protection.
+I took part in a ceremony where I went around the initiation space so many times, and they hit me with mortar in the chest so I could repel bullets.
+They cut me with a machete on my lower belly so I would be protected against any attack.
+I fled with my mum and my sister.
+Before we crossed the river, they refused to let my big sister go because they thought she might be a militia member, and we had to leave her behind in the that she'd joined the militia and a couple of days later we found her at the market.
+She had gone crazy and she was dead.
+It took us five days to walk from Tshikapa.
+We drank any water we could find and ate cassava and pineapples if we could find them."
+Raphael, II

 2. Persistent displacement and hunger Whether children were in the militia or not, most spent weeks if not months in the bush, either fleeing the violence with their families, or with their militia tshiota.
 All speak of hunger during this time, commonly citing cassava leaves as their only source of nutrition.
 Malnutrition is pervasive in the DRC, and even before the conflict almost 20 percent of families in Kasai Central were struggling to get enough to eat.
-After the conflict last autumn, the number had risen to 76 percent.20 Long-term hunger has been compounded by repeated displacements during which farmers left fields fallow while they hid in the woods.
+After the conflict last autumn, the number had risen to 76 percent.
+19 Long-term hunger has been compounded by repeated displacements during which farmers left fields fallow while they hid in the woods.
 Prior to the conflict, some families had goats or chickens, which represented savings and helped them to keep their children well fed.
 However, armed parties on both sides seized livestock, meaning that families who returned from the bush have had to begin from scratch, with empty fields and missing animals.